Skip to Main Content

 Japan's premium coastal accommodation has produced two recognisable subtypes.
 The first is the onsen-anchored ryokan model, where thermal bathing, kaiseki dining, and a specific relationship to natural landscape define the stay.
 Properties like Amanemu in Mie, Gora Kadan in Hakone, and Asaba in Izu belong to that tradition.
 The second subtype is the contemporary resort model, which adopts a Western spa and leisure framework while applying it in a Japanese coastal setting.
 THE LUIGANS occupies the latter category.

 Its competitive reference points extend beyond Fukuoka.
 Within Kyushu, the ANA InterContinental Beppu Resort & Spa in Beppu and ENOWA Yufu in Yufu represent different interpretations of the same broader format.
 Nationally, properties like Halekulani Okinawa and Jusandi in Ishigaki define the high-water mark for ocean-facing resort stays.
-THE LUIGANS holds its own credentials in that company: the property carries awards as Regional Winner for Luxury Ocean View Resort and Continent Winner for Luxury Coastal Resort, signals that position it within the recognised tier of Asia-Pacific coastal properties rather than below it.
+THE LUIGANS holds its own credentials in that company: the property carries awards as Regional Winner for Luxury Ocean View Resort and Continent Winner for Luxury Coastal Resort, and it has also received a total of two awards.

 Service as the Defining Variable